Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-\begin{theorem} Let $G$ be a maximal outerplanar graph.
-Then $G$ is in $B_{0}$ if and only if G does not contain a copy of $S_{3}$. \end{theorem} \begin{proof} Let $G$ be a maximal outerplanar graph.
-If $G$ contains a copy of $S_{3}$, then \autoref{s3_nin_b0} implies that $G$ is not in $B_{0}$.
-On the other hand in \autoref{lem: b0 max out algo} we showed that \autoref{alg: b0 con out} constructs a $B_0$-EPG representation if $G$ does not contain a copy of $S_3$, hence $G$ is in $B_0$. \end{proof}
+With the help of \autoref{lem: b0 max out algo} we show that the following theorem holds. \begin{theoremMy} Let $G$ be a maximal outerplanar graph.
+Then $G$ is in $B_{0}$ if and only if $G$ is $S_{3}$-free. \end{theoremMy} \begin{proof} Let $G$ be a maximal outerplanar graph.
+If $G$ is not $S_{3}$-free, then $G$ is not in $B_{0}$ because of Cameron, Chaplick, Ho\`{a}ng~\cite{E}.
+If $G$ is $S_3$-free, then \autoref{alg: b0 con out} constructs a $B_0$-EPG representation as stated in \autoref{lem: b0 max out algo}.
+Hence, $G$ is in $B_0$. \end{proof}